Learn English Online

 Example Sentences:

-• “They were at the park.”
+They were at the park.

 Tricky Words List for Adults

-Check out some tricky words list for adults:
+See some tricky words list for adults:

 WordCommon MistakeCorrect Use

-LoseOften written as “loose”Don’t lose your keys.
+LoseFrequently spelt “loose”Don’t lose your

-PrincipalConfused with “principle”The principal spoke to students.
+Principalconfused with “principle”The principal addressed students.

-StationaryMixed with “stationery”The car remained stationary.
+StationaryCombined with “stationery”The car didn’t

-Tricky Words in Jolly Phonics
+Tricky words in Jolly Phonics include:

-Here’s a list of Tricky Words in Jolly Phonics:
+Here is a list of Tricky Words in Jolly Phonics:

 Phase 2 (Beginner)

-• I, the, he, she, me, we, be
+I, the, he, she, me, we, be

 Phase 3 (Intermediate)

-• you, they, all, are, my, her
+You, they, all, are, my, her

 Phase 4 (Advanced)

-• said, have, like, so, do, some, come
+said, have, so, do, some, come

 How to Master Tricky Words?